code4guide/fastapi-jwt-tutorial/README.md

 ## How to run
 - Start the development server with `uvicorn main:app --reload`.
+- If you see a version-related error from `uvicorn`, try `python -m uvicorn main:app --reload` instead.
 - Request a token from `/login`, then try `/users/me` and `/secret` to walk through the JWT flow.

 ## Test walkthrough